Guide

 60,001+35%8,815

-Taxable Income (€)RateSubtract (€)
+Taxable income (€)RateSubtract (€)

-0 – 12,7000%
+0 – 12,7000%N/A

 12,701 – 21,20015%1,905